First Baptist Church of Paris, Illinois

 6. Visit the sick and needy in homes and hospitals, etc. with the Deacons to promote the spiritual and physical health of the Church.

-B. The services of the Pastor may be terminated by notice given at least (1) month in advance by the Pastor or by action of the Church at any Special Meeting upon the recommendation of the Deacons with proper vote of the congregation as specified in this Constitution under Special Called Business Meetings.
-Resignation of the Pastor shall be accepted as final and require no vote at which time the Deacons shall assume the role as Moderator and fill the pulpit.
+B. The services of the Pastor may be terminated by notice given at least one month in advance by the Pastor or by action of the Church at any Special Meeting upon the recommendation of the Deacons with proper vote of the congregation as specified in this Constitution under Special Called Business Meetings.
+Resignation of the Pastor shall be accepted as final and require no vote.

 Section 3: Board of Deacons: Deacons shall be men complying with scriptural standards set forth in 1 Timothy 3:8-13.
 Deacons shall be called by the church and shall be considered Deacons for life.
 At any time, a Deacon may be able to request a period of rest and become inactive, returning to service by a vote of the church at an annual or special meeting.
 It shall be the duty of the Board of Deacons to: